TuftsBCB/RegDiffusion/docs/BUILD.md

 - `_build/` - Build output directory (generated)
 - `_static/` - Static assets (images, CSS, etc.)
 - `_templates/` - Custom templates

+## Search and discovery

+The HTML build generates page descriptions, Open Graph metadata, canonical URLs, a `sitemap.xml`, and software structured data on the homepage.
+The documentation version is read from `pyproject.toml`.
+Update `page_descriptions` in `conf.py` when adding a landing page, and keep structured data consistent with visible content.

+After deployment, submit `https://tuftsbcb.github.io/RegDiffusion/sitemap.xml` in Google Search Console and Bing Webmaster Tools.
+Inspect the homepage and FAQ to confirm that the deployed pages can be indexed.
+Track non-brand queries such as "single-cell gene regulatory network inference" and referrals from AI search, alongside branded RegDiffusion queries.
+Record dates and cited URLs when manually checking AI answers; one answer is not a reliable ranking measurement.

+This project is hosted under `/RegDiffusion/`.
+A robots.txt in this repository's published directory would not control crawling: robots.txt must be served from the origin root (`https://tuftsbcb.github.io/robots.txt`), managed by the organization site.
+Review that root file if crawling is blocked.
+Special AI files or metadata do not guarantee indexing or AI citations.